MeteoSwiss/probtest/README.md

 ### Code formatting

-Code is formatted using black and isort.
+Code is formatted using multiple formatters.
 Please install the pre-commit hooks (after installing all Python requirements including the `pre-commit` package):

 ```console
 pre-commit install